 Adding a dog to the family can be wonderful, but adults must understand the responsibilities that are involved.
 The feeding, grooming, exercising, formal obedience lessons, etc are the entire family’s responsibility but must be supervised and coordinated by an adult.
 Being the primary caretaker for a dog is not a job that can be left to the children.

-You should be certain that your busy life leaves time for an active Corgi or Sheltie before you purchase or adopt one.
+You should be certain that your busy life leaves time for an active dog before you purchase or adopt one.

-How are Corgis & Shelties with other pets?
+How are your dogs/your breeds with other pets?

 Most love other dogs and cats.
 All of our puppies/dogs are very good with all our other animals, including our livestock.
-They will herd the chickens and ducks, but are never vicious.
+They will herd the goats, pigs, chickens if asked or even given the chance lol, but are never vicious.
 They adore our cats.
 However each dog is different and some relish time with another dog and others are more solitary.
 However, even if the dog is more solitary it is VERY important to socialize your puppy when they are young and continue to do so throughout their lives.
 Socializing means exposing your puppy to a variety of other puppies and dogs, people, places, things, sights, smells and sounds.
 Many breeders have cats and other pets who have close relationships with their dogs, and others make an effort to introduce their puppies to other species during their early socialization.
-Common sense is needed in introducing the puppy to a small cage pet so that no one gets nipped, and Pup understands that the ferret or bunny is a pet and not something to be "dispatched" (remember that Corgis are farm dogs, and ratting is one of the jobs!)
+Common sense is needed in introducing the puppy to a small cage pet so that no one gets nipped, and Pup understands that the ferret or bunny is a pet and not something to be "dispatched" esp. with a Rat Terrier & remember that Corgis are farm dogs, and ratting is one of the jobs!
 Corgis living with other dogs, especially larger breeds, generally become the "boss" and herd the others around (sometimes to their annoyance).
 They are also happy to herd up errant children, especially if they're running, and the parents must be consistent in correcting this behavior from the beginning to prevent a later problem with "nipping heels."
 It may be cute in a baby puppy, but a pinch on the heel or calf from a larger and still enthusiastic herder hurts!

 Are they easy to train?